Greetings Earthlings !

 A bit about me to start with …

-I am a Scientist/Engineer working at Indian Space Research Organization.
-I am part of the Control Dynamics and Simulation Group at ISRO Satellite Centre and work in the challenging field of spacecraft Attitude and Orbit Control System (AOCS).
-I enjoy my work but I do believe that one must have an activity which they cherish, which one can engage in and smile on, when work gives them a hard time.
-I haven’t found my hobby per se.
-I love long drives with loud music.
+I am a spacecraft engineer working on the challenging field of Attitude and Orbit Control System (AOCS).
+I enjoy my work but I do believe that one must have an activity which they cherish, which one can engage in and smile on, to take their mind off of work.
+I haven’t found my life-altering hobby per se.
+I love long drives with music.
 I have recently started enjoying cooking.
 I love my endless nights of web research on the randomest of random topics.

 But I guess the thing that brings immense happiness to my soul is TRAVEL.
 I love meeting new people, trying new food, wandering aimlessly on city streets, hopping around local transport and buying myself cute little souvenirs as trip memoirs.
 Being a traveler not a tourist, I put more emphasis on making memories and having a good time as opposed to ticking off things to do on a list.